Published 2014-09-22.

 This version is somewhat simpler because it does not have any guards,

-, and the preceding assignments are used to form enclosing flatMap
+function passed to map, and the preceding assignments are used to form enclosing flatMaps.

 This formulation is probably a little harder to read,